 The collection consists of around 10,000 plant specimens, some dating back to the 1940s, and provides a valuable historical record of plant distributions.
 It also includes plant specimens donated by the Queensland Forestry Research Institute.

 The Herbarium is being digitized and uploaded to the Virtual Herbarium which complements the existing physical collection, making it more accessible to the community.

-The physical Herbarium is located on Level 1 of the USC Sunshine Coast Library in a purpose-designed room.
+The physical Herbarium is located on Level 1 of the UniSC Sunshine Coast Library in a purpose-designed room.
 The Virtual Herbarium can also be found through Research Data Australia.